-Monoclonius A relative of Triceratops from the Cretaceous of Alberta.
+A relative of Triceratops from the Cretaceous of Alberta

-DUCK-BILLED DINOSAURS, TRACHODON
+DUCK-BILLED DINOSAURS, Trachodon

 From the Cretaceous of Montana and South Dakota.
-33 feet long, standing 17 feet 6 inches high.
-These were among the most abundant of the dinosaurs, apparently as common as deer are to-day.
+33 feet long, stands 17 feet 6 inches high.
+This was one of the most abundant of the dinosaurs, apparently as common as deer are to-day

-"MUMMIED" DINOSAUR, TRACHODON
+"MUMMIED" DINOSAUR TRACHODON

-From the Cretaceous rocks of Wyoming.
-By a fortunate combination of circumstances a great part of the skin impression of this animal has been preserved for millions of years.
+From the Cretaceous Rocks of Wyoming.
+By a fortunate combination of circumstances a great part of the skin of this animal has been preserved for millions of years.
 See cut in text.

-DUCK-BILLED DINOSAUR, TRACHODON
+DUCK-BILLED DINOSAUR TRACHODON

 From the Cretaceous of Wyoming, as reconstructed by Charles R. Knight.
-In walking the tail was carried clear of the ground.
+In walking the tail was carried clear of the ground